 At Forager Wine, it all started with a curiosity to let nature be more involved.
-The fact that we were pioneering genuine wild fermentation in Aotearoa was not my initial goal.
+To allow the wine to naturally ferment from grapes to wine outside in the vineyard.

 Enter ‘Forager’ – hand picked hillside grapes, using wild vineyard fermentations, no fining or filtration and aging without the use of heavy oak.
-It’s Pinot Noir with purity – and we think it’s the finest natural expression of this classic legend.
+It’s Pinot Noir with purity – and we think it’s a fine natural expression of this classic variety.

 We are so glad you found us.